 Day 9 -10

-Today we head out of Yosemite National Park and start our day exploring the surreal countryside around Saddlebag Lake.
+After day 8 of our Yosemite and Sequoia National Park itinerary, we head out of the park and start our day exploring the surreal countryside around Saddlebag Lake.
 Next we journey over to Mono Lake.
 Detour north to the ghost-town ruins of Bodie State Historic Parkand then south for the mountain vistas buffering the June Lake Loop.
 Find a place to stay in the Mammoth Lakes area at the end of the day.

 Day 11 – 14